genomic-medicine-sweden/jasen/docs/source/install.md

 * Edit the `root` parameter in `configs/nextflow.base.config`
 * Edit the `krakenDb`, `workDir` and `outdir` parameters in `configs/nextflow.base.config`
 * Edit the `useHostile` parameter in `configs/nextflow.base.config` in order to filter out human reads
+* Edit the `targetSampleSize` parameter in `configs/nextflow.base.config` in order to downsample reads
 * Edit the `runOptions` in `configs/nextflow.base.config` in order to mount directories to your run

 When analysing Nanopore data: